You are here

 Hilton Washington DC National Mall

-Located at L’Enfant Plaza between The Wharf and the National Mall, this renovated property re-opens with 367 rooms, 23,000 square feet of meeting and event space and a grand ballroom that can accommodate over 600 guests.
+Located at L’Enfant Plaza between The Wharf and the National Mall, this renovated property re-opened with 367 rooms, 23,000 square feet of meeting and event space and a grand ballroom that can accommodate over 600 guests.
+It is the first property in Washington to offer exclusively King Deluxe beds in every guest room.

 The Dupont Circle Hotel